 Depending on how much channel surfing you do, the Harmony Elite will last about two days on a charge (a battery life indicator is at the top of the screen).
 The remote comes with a nicely weighted cradle, which recharged the Elite fairly quickly.
 After about 30 minutes, it was usually charged past 50 percent.
 You can also replace the battery in the Elite yourself — another nice touch.

 Logitech's Harmony remotes are in a class by themselves.
 You'd be hard-pressed to find a universal remote that can do so much at this price.
-The $349 Harmony Elite is a further refinement of Logitech's previous remotes that makes every aspect of your couch surfing more enjoyable.
+The $349 Logitech Harmony Elite is a further refinement of company's previous remotes that makes every aspect of your couch surfing more enjoyable.
 Both the software and the hardware are greatly improved since the previous generation, making the remote easier to set up and easier to use.
 Those looking to control their entertainment system and connected home devices from one device should look no further than the Harmony Elite.